manuel-serrano/bigloo/doc/pair.md

 to compare each pair of elements in list no more than once; the order in which it is applied to the various pairs is not specified.

-@code{delete-duplicates} is allowed to share common tails between argument and result lists -- for example, if the list argument contains only unique elements, it may simply return exactly this list.
+The function `delete-duplicates` is allowed to share common tails between argument and result lists -- for example, if the list argument contains only unique elements, it may simply return exactly this list.